gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 Limited quantity sale of GOCO Tokens through multiple periods of 21 hours.

-All Tokens are distributed to investors once the current period ends.
+All tokens are distributed to investors once the current period ends.

 Constructor :
-- `openingTime` : timestamp for opening time ;
+- `openingTime` : Timestamp for opening time ;
-- `wallet` : the wallet to receive funds at the end of the crowdsale ;
+- `wallet` : The wallet to receive funds at the end of the crowdsale ;
-- `rewardpool` : reward wallet to receive the remaining tokens at the end of the crowdsale ;
+- `rewardpool` : Reward wallet to receive the remaining tokens at the end of the crowdsale ;
-- `numberOfPeriod` : number of sales periods ;
+- `numberOfPeriod` : Number of sales periods ;
-- `token` : GOCO Token contract ;
+- `token` : ERC20 GOCO Token contract ;

 Sale requires to have GOCO Tokens in reserve in order to operate.